JWH709/Buffoon-Builder/Notes/NOTES.md

 ## May 30th:

 - Reconfigured the BuildingList component so that it can function for every itemType.
 Overhauled the blocks to now contain their LUA.
 I'll now need to start working on a way to access the LUA that's stored inside each building space, as well as pass a method of gathering all of the lua from a single building space to conjoin it together.
 I'm trying to not put the chicken before the egg here, but the problem is that I cannot identify which is the chicken and which is the egg right now.
 I can proceed with getting the functionality for conjoining LUA right now, or I can reconfigure DnD to allow for me to add multiple blocks into the same BuildingList.
 TLDR, I can finish the DnD stuff or I can finish the LUA stuff.
 I'm THINKING it's probably better to do the LUA stuff first, so I can get an idea of whether or not he current approach works/how it will work.
 Conjoining logic will be tricky, mostly with thens, ands, & ends, however this will probably give me more insight going ahead into making the DnD functional

+## June 1st:

+- Going to reconfigure the logic blocks to have additional types so that some can be generated with inputs that accept numbers.
+I'm thinking this may eliminate the need for value blocks all together and also make assigning a value to a block much more intuitive.
+- I need to move the state updaters for the lua downloader out of the preview.
+It messes with the way they're called when I use the LUA downloader component.
+As of right now, I can generate all of the lua needed for "Even Keegan" (test joker repo on my github) with the blocks, and I've reconfigured the blocks to accept values now.
+I should remove the ValueBlock tab (and value blocks all together), and begin styling and stress testing the assembly area before moving on to adding the mod downloader.